DevDogs-UGA/DevDogs-Academy/SQL.md

 ## The very basics

 This is meant as an introductory into SQL and as such we won't be delving into all the commands.
-The goal is that by the end of the article you can confidently build and navigate a database on your own.
+The goal is that by the end of the article, you can confidently build and navigate a database on your own.

 Like Java, every command ends with a semicolon.
 So if I wanted to create a database called "headache" I would do it like so:
 ~~~~sql